suryathink/otp-verification/README.md

 3. Start the application by running `npm start`.
 4. Navigate to http://localhost:3000/ to see the application running.

-### What the code does
+### What the code does?
 This code creates a React component called `PhoneVerificationButton` which renders a button with text "Verify OTP".
 When the button is clicked, a popup appears asking the user to enter a 6 digit One-Time Password (OTP) to verify their phone number.
-The popup contains six input fields, each accepting one digit of the OTP, and a "Close" button to dismiss the popup.
+The popup contains six input fields, each accepting one digit of the OTP, and a "Verify" button to dismiss the popup.

 The OTP input fields have the following behavior:
 - The focus is set to the first input field when the popup is displayed.